aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/mfa**

 When set to `true`, indicates Okta is configured to required MFA.
-When enabled, users must enter their password plus the temporary one time code when prompted for their password (e.g. `password123456`)
+When enabled, users must enter their password plus the temporary one-time code when prompted for their password (e.g. `password123456`)

-Only TOTP MFA is supported by this module.
+Currently, only TOTP-based MFA (e.g. Google Authenticator) is supported by this module.

 Type: Boolean